liuwenchao/strike/README.md

-## Weixin application for zhaomei
+## HTML skeleton based on Knockout, Webpack and CoffeeScript

 # Introduction of the Framework
-This Frontend StarterKit is a barebones framework with [gulp](http://gulpjs.com/) and [webpack](http://webpack.github.io/) fully configured for rapid development.
+This is a barebones framework with [gulp](http://gulpjs.com/) and [webpack](http://webpack.github.io/) fully configured for rapid development.

 Webpack runs webpack-dev-server in development for on-the-fly compilation of source file changes.
 It can also compile assets for production.

 CoffeeScript, SCSS and Bower are installed and configured.

 By default, CSS files are included by requiring them in JavaScript files via webpack magic.
 This reduces network latency and allows webpack to intelligently manage which files are actually required.
-See [src/js/head.coffee](src/js/head.coffee).

 # Install